xibosignage/xibo-manual/source/en/users_administration.md

   A user can complete/edit their email address after login from the [User Profile!](tour_user_profile.html) {/tip}

-- Select from the available **Folders** to share content/items with the new User.
+- Select from available **Folders** to share objects with the new User.

+  {tip}
+  All objects contained or moved into a Folder will inherit the View, Edit, Delete [Share](users_features_and_sharing.html) options that have been enabled for Users/User Groups!
+  {/tip}

   ![Folder Select](img/v3_users_new_folders.png)

 {nonwhite}